ronancpl/HeavenMS/docs/feature_list.md

 PQ potentials:

+* Advanced synchronization and smart management of the PQ registration system, as expected for a core server mechanic that is largely used by the players.
 * Lobby system - Multiple PQ instances on same channel.
 * Expedition system - Multiples parties can attempt on a same instance (lobbies and expeds are mutually-exclusive).
 * Guild queue system - Guilds can register themselves on a queue for the GPQ.